 Our commitment is to provide a positive learning and growth experience in a caring atmosphere.
 Our educational program is designed to help children grow intellectually, physically, socially and emotionally.

-Lakeview Child Center is an affiliate of RWJ Health Care Corp Hamilton, a non-profit corporation that includes a family of related companies providing a wide range of healthcare and support services to the community.
+Lakeview Child Center is a proud member of the Robert Wood Johnson Barnabas Health System, a non-profit corporation that includes a family of related companies providing a wide range of healthcare and support services to the community.